emqx/neuron-docs/en_US/introduction.md

 **Diverse Connectivity**

 Neuron offers diverse southbound pluggable communication modules including 30+ kinds of industrial protocols such as Modbus, OPCUA, Ethernet/IP, IEC104, BACnet, Siemens, Mitsubishi and [more](./module-plugins/module-list.md).
 Northbound pluggable modules include MQTT and Websocket for cloud and on-premise industrial IoT platform connection.
-These modules are widely used in building automation, CNC machines, Robotics, Electricity, and various PLCs.
+These modules are widely used in building automation, CNC machines, Robotics, Electricity, and various PLCs communication.

 **Multi-source Aggregation**